Kingston, Jamaica: Mobile voice and broadband

 Mobile voice and broadband services in Kingston are dominated by incumbents, FLOW and Digicel.
 Both carriers provide GSM, EDGE, HSPA, HSPA+ and LTE connectivity in and around the city.

 FLOW offers HSPA+ of up to 21 Mbit/s on 850 MHz and 1900 MHz.
 FLOW also offers DC-HSDPA (commonly known as DC-HSPA+) allowing capable devices speeds of up to 42 Mbit/s on contiguous 1900 MHz spectrum.

 Digicel also offers 21 Mbit/s HSPA+ however, they also offer DC-HSDPA (commonly known as DC-HSPA+) allowing capable devices speeds of up to 42 Mbit/s on contiguous 850 MHz spectrum.
 Digicel was also first to market with LTE in Jamaica.
 Their network covers all of Kingston Parish and most of the populous areas in the Kingston Metropolitan Area, capable of speeds of up to 75 Mbit/s on 10 MHz of Band 17 spectrum.

 FLOW also offers LTE in Kingston.
 FLOW's LTE network is accessible on Band 4 or AWS spectrum.
 Due to the network delaying its rollout to acquire more spectrum, its network is theoretically faster than both Digicel and Caricel, to the tune of 150 Mbit/s (20 MHz of Bandwidth) with further plans to add low band spectrum, possibly increasing theoretical speeds up to 225 Mbit/s.

 Kingston is also home to Caricel, Jamaica's newest telecoms operator, which deployed its LTE network first to the Kingston Metropolitan Area.

 In addition, both carriers have their Jamaican head offices in the city (with the exception of Digicel, which has its company headquarters in Kingston rather than a regional office there as is the case with FLOW, which is based in Miami).

-Postal service

-Postal services in Kingston and throughout the island are provided by the Postal Corporation of Jamaica, the national post office of Jamaica.
-Services include domestic and international mail delivery, post office boxes, registered mail, priority mail (local courier), parcel delivery, express mail service (international courier), advertising mail and provision of post office boxes.

-Kingston is divided in several postal zones enumerated as follows;